-- the impact of an economic downturn on the ability of the issuer of a Senior Secured Loan to continue to operate, which could lead to the loss of some or all of our investment in such Senior Secured Loan or CLO investment; - the Fund's business prospects and the prospects of the companies in which the Fund may invest; - the impact of interest rate volatility on our results, particularly if we elect to use leverage as part of our investment strategy; - the impact of inflation on the economy and our investments; - our future operating results; - our expected financings and investments; - the adequacy of our cash resources and working capital; - the timing of cash flows, if any, from the securities in which we invest; - our contractual arrangements and relationships with third parties; - the dependence of our future success on the general economy and its impact on the industries in which we invest; - our ability to source favorable investments; - our use of financial leverage; - our tax status; and - the risks, uncertainties and other factors we identify in "Risk Factors" and elsewhere in this prospectus and in our filings with the SEC.
+- the impact of an economic downturn on the ability of the issuer of a Senior Secured Loan to continue to operate, which could lead to the loss of some or all of our investment in such Senior Secured Loan or CLO investment; - the Fund's business prospects and the prospects of the companies in which the Fund may invest; - the impact of interest rate volatility on our results, particularly if we elect to use leverage as part of our investment strategy; - the impact of elevated inflation rates, fluctuating interest rates, ongoing supply chain and labor market disruptions, including those as a result of strikes, work stoppages or accidents, instability in the U.S. and international banking systems, uncertainties related to the new U.S. Presidential administration, including the potential impact of tariff enactment and tax reductions, and the risk of recession or a shutdown of government services could impact our business prospects and the prospects of our portfolio companies; - our future operating results; - our expected financings and investments; - the adequacy of our cash resources and working capital; - the timing of cash flows, if any, from the securities in which we invest; - our contractual arrangements and relationships with third parties; - the dependence of our future success on the general economy and its impact on the industries in which we invest; - our ability to source favorable investments; - our use of financial leverage; - · our tax status; and - the risks, uncertainties and other factors we identify in "Risk Factors" and elsewhere in this prospectus and in our filings with the SEC.